-It is scientifically proven that exercise can help with anxiety, sleep deprivation and mood swings.
-Take advantage of the government’s recommendation to venture outside for one hour a day and use it to walk, jog or cycle in your local area.
+It is scientifically proven that exercise can help with anxiety, sleep deprivation and mood swings [iii].
 Not only will getting away from your home surroundings be a welcome escape; the participation in aerobic exercise will help to relieve tension, reduce fatigue, and lift your spirits.
 Plus it means you could emerge from this a more sculpted and fitter version of your former self!

 Keep a Diary

-Writing down your thoughts and feelings during this challenging time can be a great way to get to the bottom of your anxiety and help you to overcome it.
-Studies have shown that whether you write once a day, once a week or once a month; keeping a journal can help to understand your current state of mind and work through to improve it.
+Writing down your thoughts and feelings can be a great way to get to the bottom of your anxiety and help you to overcome it.
+Studies have shown that whether you write once a day, once a week or once a month; keeping a journal can help to understand your current state of mind and work through to improve it [iv].
 It can also be an enjoyable and creative activity and will be fascinating to read back in years to come!

 Keep in Touch

-Whilst it is vital to stay up to date with the latest updates and government guidelines to ensure we are keeping as safe as possible; being overly exposed to the news and social media can be overwhelming.
-If you are feeling it’s all a bit too much, limit yourself to watching the news for half an hour in the evening and reducing your social media usage.
+Whilst it is vital to stay up to date with the latest news, events and things being shared on social media, being overly exposed to these sources can be overwhelming.
+If you are feeling it’s all a bit too much, limit yourself to how much news you re consuming and time spent on social media.
 Constant exposure to negativity can undoubtedly have a negative effect on our mental health, and so regulating that exposure can be beneficial.

 Natural Mood Boosters